sergeresko/ft_libft/xreadme.txt

 \-------------------------------/
 				|
 				|		"make" OR "make re"
+				|			(run this if you need to rebuild your library,
-				|			(run this if you have modified your source files)
+				|			for example, if you have modified your source files)
 				V
 /-------------------------------\
 |	libftprintf.a				|